Institution: Hood College

--Proven integrity, leadership, and a thorough knowledge of cross country/track & field are required.
+Proven integrity, leadership, and a thorough knowledge of cross country/track and field are required.

 Ability to read and interpret documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to effectively provide information and positively respond to questions from both external and internal customers both in person and by phone.
-Ability to develop marketing or promotion materials.
 Ability to speak effectively before groups of students, parents, or others.

-Ability to work with and apply basic mathematical concepts timely and accurately, either manually or by using a calculator.
+Ability to work with and apply basic mathematical concepts in a timely and accurately, either manually or by using a calculator.

 Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.
 Ability to hypothesize, draw conclusions, and support conclusions.
 Ability to work in theoretical arena and apply logic as appropriate.

 We seek a candidate who values diversity, equity and inclusion in all that they do.
 Candidates must have strong organizational skills and a proven ability to work collaboratively across departments and disciplines.